BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning

 *Indicates Equal Contribution

-A real successful trajectory of a vision-driven embodied agent whose base MLLM was backdoored: it behaves normally in benign environments, but when the trigger (a knife) appears the agent instantly switches to the attacker’s goal (pick up the knife and place it on the sofa) .
+A real successful trajectory of a vision-driven embodied agent whose base VLM was backdoored: it behaves normally in benign environments, but when the trigger (a knife) appears, the agent instantly switches to the attacker’s goal (pick up the knife and place it on the sofa) .

 Abstract

-BEAT is the first framework to demonstrate visual backdoor attacks on multimodal large language model (MLLM) based embodied agents.
-By fine-tuning the backbone MLLM to implant a backdoor, agents behave normally in trigger-free scenes but switch to an attacker-specified policy when a specific object trigger appears.
+BEAT is the first framework to demonstrate visual backdoor attacks on Vision-Language Model (VLM)-based embodied agents.
+By fine-tuning the backbone VLM to implant a backdoor, agents behave normally in trigger-free scenes but switch to an attacker-specified policy when a specific object trigger appears.
 BEAT injects robust backdoors through diverse training scenes and a two-stage procedure: supervised fine-tuning followed by novel Contrastive Trigger Learning (CTL) to sharpen trigger discrimination.
 Across multiple agents and benchmarks, BEAT achieves up to 80% attack success while preserving benign task performance.

 Diverse Appearances of Trigger Objects